Bonds of Norwich

-Bonds of Norwich was a department store based in All Saints Green, Norwich, England.
-John Lewis Partnership purchased the business in 1982.
+Bonds of Norwich was a department store founded in 1879, which was based in All Saints Green, Norwich, England.
+The business grew during the 1950s by purchasing other retailers in Haymarket and East Dereham.
+During the 1970s the company struggled, culminating with John Lewis Partnership purchasing the business in 1982.
 The store was renamed John Lewis in 2001.

 Early history

 Bonds was established in February 1879 by Robert Herne Bond when he took over Woodlands drapery shop at the end of Ber Street.
 Robert was the son of a farmer, but first started working as a grocer in London, before learning the drapery trade with his brother James in Chelmsford.
 Bonds in Chelmsford would become a department store in its own right and was bought by Debenhams prior to the Second World War.

 The drapery business was very competitive with nearly 90 businesses in Norwich alone.
 To get noticed Robert Bond advertised on the front of the Norwich Mercury newspaper a Grand Sale, selling the stock of the previous owners at heavily discounted prices.
 In 1881, Robert and his wife Mary were living above the premises with five of their staff, including a millinery assistant who helped Mary Bond set up Department No 1.
-The business expanded buying up two of the adjacent properties, and by 1903 Robert's two sons William and Ernest joined the business.
+The business expanded buying up two of the adjacent properties soreading into Bridge Street by 1896, and by 1903 Robert's two sons William and Ernest joined the business.
 The company name was changed to R H Bond & Sons.
-The third son James Owen Bond became an architect - his firm The Owen Bond Partnership exists today and designed the 1938 store extension.
+The third son James Owen Bond became an architect – his firm The Owen Bond Partnership exists today and designed the 1938 store extension.